libp2p/js-libp2p/doc/API.md

   - `snapshot<object>`: A getter that returns a clone of the raw stats.
     - `dataReceived<BigNumber>`: A [`BigNumber`](https://github.com/MikeMcl/bignumber.js/) of the amount of incoming data
     - `dataSent<BigNumber>`: A [`BigNumber`](https://github.com/MikeMcl/bignumber.js/) of the amount of outgoing data
-  - `movingAverages<object>`: Returns a clone of the raw [moving averages](https://www.npmjs.com/package/moving-averages) stats. **Note**: The properties of this are dependent on configuration.
+  - `movingAverages<object>`: A getter that returns a clone of the raw [moving averages](https://www.npmjs.com/package/moving-averages) stats. **Note**: The properties of this are dependent on configuration.
 The defaults are shown here.
     - `['60000']<MovingAverage>`: The [MovingAverage](https://www.npmjs.com/package/moving-averages) at a 1 minute interval.
     - `['300000']<MovingAverage>`: The [MovingAverage](https://www.npmjs.com/package/moving-averages) at a 5 minute interval.
     - `['900000']<MovingAverage>`: The [MovingAverage](https://www.npmjs.com/package/moving-averages) at a 15 minute interval.